-A smart surfboard/blank wall rack system will allow to keep your foam blanks and completed works ready to be retouched, glassed and sold.
+A smart surfboard/blank wall rack system will allow you to keep your foam blanks and completed works ready to be retouched, glassed, and sold.

 Making a surfboard results in the emission of four kilograms of carbon dioxide (CO2), compared to the 24 kilograms of driving a car for an hour.

-Finally, and wherever and whenever possible, isolate or cover the roof of your shaping bay with plastic sheets or a drop cloth, so that the small dust particles don't accumulate above your head.
+Finally, wherever and whenever possible, isolate or cover the roof of your shaping bay with plastic sheets or a drop cloth so that the small dust particles don't accumulate above your head.